The Good Wife: 3 signs you are nagging wife

 Does this sound like you?

 Oh, it sounded like me, alright.
-Even though I desired to be a loving wife, I didn’t realize somewhere along the way I became the nag.
+Even though I desired to be a loving wife, I didn’t realize somewhere along the way I started nagging my husband.

 Every day I woke up decided today I would be loving, I would be kind, and I would NOT fuss.
 I would make up my mind not to pressure my hubby about the pile of uniforms tucked in the corner or move his things because they were not neatly put away as I would like.
 Every day I would remind myself I will be a helpmeet instead of a hindrance.

-Of course when I read Proverbs 21:9 “[It is] better to dwell in a corner of the housetop, than with a brawling woman in a wide house.”, I knew I needed a change.
-This Bible verse spoke to the depths of my heart.
+- Proverbs 21:9 “[It is] better to dwell in a corner of the housetop, than with a brawling woman in a wide house.”

-Let’s be honest ladies, at the heart of our nagging is our need to be in control.
+Let’s be honest ladies, even though nagging is a choice, at the heart of our nagging is our need to be in control.

 My husband didn’t clean up on my timetable.
 My husband did not help my way.
 My nagging had little to do with him and everything to do with the condition of my heart.

-Instead of being the nagging wife trying to control my husband, I decided to allow the Holy Spirit to help me learn how to control myself.
+Instead of being the nagging wife trying to control my husband, I decided to allow the Holy Spirit to help me learn how to exercise self-control.

-Taking these three steps helped me make the shift from a wife who nags to a wife who loves.
+Using these three steps helped me make the shift from a wife who nags to a wife who loves. these three steps help to improve my marriage.

 One of the subtle ways nagging creeps into our relationship with our spouses is through a complaining spirit.
 Instead of cultivating a heart of gratitude and thankfulness for our spouses, our eyes begin to see all of the lack.
 We see what our spouses did not do.
 The clothes they did not pick up.
 The way they did not help with the kids.
 The dirty dishes they did not clean.